 When writing the headline, the goal should be to summarize the entire story by highlighting the main points.
 Most importantly, it must capture the media’s attention.
 You should also try to mention your brand name and your chosen keywords in the headline.
 Make sure your keywords are relevant to the news you’re sharing and add value to your headline.

 The press release body

 When you are through creating your headline, what comes next is the press release body.
 You need your audience to be able to comfortably read the press release.
 1.5 spacing or double spacing can make your text much easier to peruse.
 Your language also needs to be as straightforward and accurate as possible.
-Steer clear of any jargon, metaphors and play on language that aren’t commonly used.
+Steer clear of any jargon, metaphors, and play on words that aren’t commonly used.
 Your press release can be up to 800 words, but industry experts advise that you keep it within 300-500 words for maximum readability.

 When your release exceeds one page, ensure you indicate that there is another page at the end of the first page.
 Typing “Page 1 of 2” is enough to notify the readers that there’s more text to read after that page.

 A newsworthy story

 The essence of writing the press release is to inform your clients about a new development in your brand.
 Even so, this doesn’t mean that every story belongs in a press release.
 As we said before, some of your announcements will be better suited for blog posts or social media updates.
 What your reader needs in a press release is newsworthy content.
 This is the same thing the media expects when they click and read your release.